-What is the extended mind and why is it important?
+What is the extended mind and why is it important for teachers to consider?

 Extended Mind: A teacher's guide